component-driven/component-driven-development/src/exercises/4-Typography/Readme.md

 [Styled-system](https://styled-system.com/) is a collection of utility functions that allow you to control styles of your component using props.

-For example, the [space](https://styled-system.com/api#space) function does exactly what we have done in the last task:
+For example, the [space](https://styled-system.com/api#space) function does exactly what we’ve done in the previous task:

 ```js static
 import { space } from 'styled-system';